JuliaLang/PackageCompilerX.jl/docs/src/devdocs/intro.md

 This part of the documentation contains a set of tutorial to teach how PackageCompilerX works internally.
-By knowing the internals of PackageCompilerX you can more easily figure out root causes of problems and
+By knowing the internals of PackageCompilerX you can more easily figure out root causes of problems and help other.

 The inner functionality of PackageCompilerX is actually quite simple.
 There are a few julia commands and compiler invocations that everything